-- Longer term intangibles can last longer than tangibles as a source of value creation. - Changeable intangible value drivers can be sensitive to changes in sentiment and perspective. - Unique combination of intangibles for one company to create value maybe quite unique and hard to replicate. - Scalable e.g. potential to license across the world, across a vast range of products. - Synergies e.g. combining intangibles - algorithms, brand, highly skilled workers. - Capable of supporting driving sustainability - corporate responsibility and sustainability have been identified as affecting a range of intangible assets.
+- Longer term intangibles can last longer than tangibles as a source of value creation. - Dynamic intangible value drivers can be sensitive to changes in sentiment and perspective. - Entity specific combination of intangibles for one company to create value maybe quite unique and hard to replicate. - Scalable e.g. potential to license across the world, across a vast range of products. - Synergies e.g. combining intangibles algorithms, brand, highly skilled workers. - Capable of driving sustainability corporate responsibility and sustainability have been identified as affecting a range of intangible assets.

-Delivering value - managing intangibles
+Delivering value managing intangibles

-- Understand and manage your unique value creation mechanism, identify material and emerging intangibles and how those intangibles connect and combine to create value - Identifying, utilizing, combining, strengthening, maintaining or investing into intangibles to create value - Explore connections to existing disciplines and practices - integrate in key performance indicators and targets to support objectives, budgeting and forecasting to allocate resources and plan
+- $\mathbf{1}$.
+Understand and manage your unique value creation mechanism, identify material and emerging intangibles and how those intangibles connect and combine to create value, recognizing that materiality is derived from a combination of financial and social/ environmental considerations. - 2.
+Identifying, utilizing, combining, strengthening, maintaining or investing into intangibles to create value. - 3.
+Explore connections to existing disciplines and practices integrate in key performance indicators and targets, identify standards/frameworks used to support objectives, budgeting and forecasting to allocate resources and plan.